 This is blog #3 in “The Gospel” series that covers what Jesus Christ accomplished completely for us through His death and resurrection.
 We are looking at specific words describing what God did to cure our fatal sin disease.
+This blog will cover Word of the Cross #2: RECONCILIATION.

 Because of Christ’s finished work on the cross, our relationship with God is changed forever when we put our faith in Jesus Christ.
 It is much more than having our sins forgiven and going to heaven when we die.
 So, it takes more than one word to describe what Jesus’ death on the cross accomplished for us.
 In fact, it takes 6 terms, and these 6 terms are sometimes called the “words of the cross.”